phantomdoescode/Pokemmunity/README.md

 # Pokemmunity
 This is my repository for WEBCS Final Project.
 It will start from September 30 to October 18.
-Expect updates every day.
+Expect updates every day.<br>
 Made by: Masaharu M. Kayama
 Section: CS - 201
 Professor/Instructor: Mr. Chris Almocera